 Weather Sensors: They are used to track weather conditions, and capture data for predictions.

 When consolidated data is presented to farmers, the decision becomes easy.
-They will be able to get the soil condition in their region which can help them decide the right feritlizers for their soil type on basis of their knowledge of mineral, nutrients and organic content of the soil.
+They will be able to get the soil condition in their region which can help them decide on the right fertilizers for their soil type on basis of their knowledge of minerals, nutrients, and organic content of the soil.

 Analytics also play a crucial role in getting stocks of insecticides from authorities as now the authorities have an idea of diseases spreading in a particular area.

-Satellite image analytics for crop type and crop health helps farmers in measureing yield in different regions.
+Satellite image analytics for crop type and crop health help farmers in measuring yield in different regions.

-The data collected from analytics related to market prices help farmers to get best prices for their crops, now the mediators are removed and farmers can directly coordinate with the wholesale market.
-Weather analytics helps to cope up from unpredictable weather conditions
+The data collected from analytics related to market prices help farmers to get the best prices for their crops, now the mediators are removed and farmers can directly coordinate with the wholesale market.
+Weather analytics helps to cope with unpredictable weather conditions

 Due to these enhanced agriculture practices now the farmers can decide based on facts and not just their guts.
 They are now prepared in advance for every adverse condition that may occur due to transitions in weather or changes in the market.Share